lalaheihaihei/catalyticLAM/README.md

 * `json2cif.py`: Convert JSON file to CIF file.
 * `xyz2pos.py`: Convert XYZ file to POSCAR.
 * `sim_model.py`: For deleting the unnecessary keys in checkpoint files (oc22).

+### 3.7 initial structures

+Navigate to the (structure_db)[./structure_db] directory, you can find compressed files, which containing the initial structures.
+- `2D.tgz`: The total 6351 POSCAR files of 2D materials for VASP calculation.
+- `2D-raw.tgz`: The initial json file containing the information of 2D materials and the corresponding cif files.
+- `bulk.tgz`: The POSCAR files of metals and alloys for VASP calculation.
+- `cluster.tgz`: The POSCAR files of clusters for VASP calculation.
+- `cluster-raw.tgz`: The initial xyz files of clusters.
+- `molecule.tgz`: The total POSCAR files of molecules for VASP calculation.
+- `molecule-raw.tgz`: The initial xyz files of molecules.
+- `slab.tgz`: The POSCAR files of slabs for VASP calculation.

 ## 4. License